themedata/tutorials/content/tutorial/building-a-marketing-website-from-a-to-z.md

 partial = "goandtalk/slides/alternate-text-and-big-icon-layer"

   [gmgt_section.data]
   content = "* Upload your images to the \"images\" folder of the repository  you have forked and renamed, if the images are on your computer.\n* Your images will be available under the link [orgname].github.io/images/[image-name]. \n* Supported image suffix: jpg, jpeg, png, gif, webp, svg.
 You may give a meaningful name to the images in order to search by name later. \n* Big images are slow to upload and download.
-You may  resize them before uploading. \n* You can also link to your images online, or search for free images and link directly from [unsplash](https://unsplash.com). " intro = " " is_global = false title = "Upload Images"
+You may  resize them before uploading. \n* You can also link to your images online, or search for free images and link directly to custom resized images from [unsplash](https://unsplash.com). " intro = " " is_global = false title = "Uploading Images to Github.com"

     [gmgt_section.data.appearance]
     section_background = "bg-transparent"